freenandes/prez/list/docs_design.md

 #### Extended

-- Created and documented new custom components
+- New custom components
   - Tiny Admonitions: when you want to be a little more subtle
   - Framed Content: when you wish to disrupt and announce
-- Use out-of-the-box components
+- Use of out-of-the-box components
   - Feedback Module
-  - And more…
+  - And more

 ![bg right:60%](../img/docs_design-new_components2.png)